regen-network/regen-ledger/docs/getting-started/running-a-full-node.md

 # Running a Full Node

-This document provides instructions for running a full node for a live network.
+This document provides instructions for running a full node for a [live network](./live-networks.html) (either Regen Mainnet or Regen Devnet).

 ## Prerequisites